jpe9at/Wikiart/Readme.md

 Uses the files `autoencoder.py` and `train_autoencoder.py`

 1. **Extracting Latent Representations**
-   - I use an autoencoder that combines a convolutional and a linear layer to compress the model to 32 dimensions.
+   - I use an autoencoder that combines convolutional and linear layers to compress the model to 32 dimensions.
 See `autoencoder.py`.
    - Used MSE as a loss function, because the error is a continous difference between the reconstructed image and the original.

 2. **Clustering Latent Representations**